 Augsburg University offers licensure programs in secondary education, approved by the MN Professional Educator Licensing and Standards Board.

 This program leads to a license qualifying holders to teach at the middle and secondary levels (grades 5-12).
 Students major in an academic subject and take a sequence of professional education courses.
 Students have advisors in both the Education Department and in the area of their academic major.

-Licensure programs for secondary education are offered in English-Language Arts, Health, Life Sciences, Mathematics, Physical Science (Chemistry or Physics), Science (Grades 5-9), Social Studies, Speech, Theatre Arts, and in the K-12 specialty areas of Art, Music, and Physical Education.
+Licensure programs for secondary education are offered in Communication Arts, Health, Life Sciences, Mathematics, Physical Science (Chemistry or Physics), Science (Grades 5-9), and Social Studies.

 Go to the Augsburg University Online Course Catalog for descriptions of specific courses in our licensure programs.

 Earning a Minnesota teaching certificate is not merely course-based.
 Students demonstrate their possession of rigorous outcome-based professional standards by completing a program portfolio as they progress through the Education Department coursework.
 Students are advanced to student teaching placements only after a favorable review of their readiness based on portfolio documentation.